The Matching Problem: What Standard Policies Miss

 If your state doesn't have a matching mandate, a matching coverage endorsement becomes significantly more important.
 Even in states with mandates, having it explicitly written into your policy removes any ambiguity during the claims process.

-Being underinsured on your home insurance isn't just about coverage limits — it also includes gaps like missing matching coverage that leave you unexpectedly out of pocket when a claim arises.
+Being underinsured on your home isn't just about coverage limits.
+It also includes gaps like missing matching coverage that leave you unexpectedly out of pocket when a claim arises.
+Reviewing home insurance building code coverage is another smart way to identify hidden vulnerabilities in your policy, especially for older homes.

 Frequently Asked Questions